h-zeynali/Rebeca/SDN_Applications/ReadMe.txt

-This folder stores Rebeca codes related for application of Software-Defined network (SDN).
+This folder stores Rebeca codes related to application of Software-Defined network (SDN).